robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Using Python's standard `logging` module
 ''''''''''''''''''''''''''''''''''''''''

-In addition to the new `public logging API`_, Robot Framework 2.6 also added a built-in support to Python's standard logging__ module.
+In addition to the new `public logging API`_, Robot Framework offers a built-in support to Python's standard logging__ module.
 This works so that all messages that are received by the root logger of the module are automatically propagated to Robot Framework's log file.
 Also this API produces log messages with accurate timestamps_,